pinobatch/numism/docs/gb_coins.md

 Game Boy coin ideas
 ===================

-Many Game Boy emulators fail accuracy test ROMs due to behavior differences from authentic hardware.
-I plan to research the precise behaviors underlying test failures and then produce "coins", or minimal test routines to demonstrate these differences.
+Many free or freeware Game Boy emulators fail accuracy test ROMs due to behavior differences from authentic hardware.
+I plan to research the precise behaviors underlying test failures and then produce "coins", or minimal test routines to highlight these differences.

 Coin criteria
 -------------